dotlang/language/README.md

 These rules are highly advised but not mandatory.

-1. Indentation must be done using spaces, not tabs.
+1. Indentation should be done using spaces, not tabs.
 Using 4 spaces is advised but not mandatory.
 2. You must put each statement on a separate line.
 3. Naming: `SomeDataType`, `someLambdaBindings`, `someFunction`, `any_simple_binding`, `my_package_dir`, `my_modue_file`.
 4. Braces must appear on their own line.
 5. You can use `0x` prefix for hexadecimal numbers and `0b` for binary.
-6. You can use `,` as digit separator in number literals.
+6. You can use `_` as digit separator in number literals.

 ## Operators